django-cms/djangocms-frontend/docs/source/tutorial/builtin_components.rst

       {% extends "bootstrap5/base.html" %}
       {% block brand %}<a href="/">My Site</a>{% endblock %}

-   This will load Bootstrap 5 CSS and JS from a CDN.
+   This will load Bootstrap 5 CSS and JS.

    .. note::

       We recommend developing your own ``base.html`` for your projects.
-The example templates load CSS and JS files from a CDN.
-Good reasons to do so are

-      * ``djangocms-frontend`` does not contain CSS or JS files from Bootstrap or any other framework for that matter.
-The example templates load CSS and JS from a CDN.
-      * It is considered safer to host CSS and JS files yourself.
-Otherwise you do not have control over the CSS and/or JS that is delivered.
       * It is a common practice to customize at least the CSS part, e.g. with brand colors.
       * You might have a totally different build process for your styling assets,